-Name Туре Default Optional Description includePredi ctedProbabil ities Boolean false yes Whether to return the probability for each class.
-If false then null is returned in predictedProbabilites. batchSize Integer 100 yes Number of nodes per batch.
+Name Туре Default Optional Description includePredi ctedProbabil ities false yes Whether to return the probability for each class.
+If false then null is returned in predictedProbabilites.
+The order of the classes can be inspected in the modelInfo of the classification model (see listing models).